puppetlabs/puppet-docs/source/puppet/4.2/reference/quick_start_ntp.markdown

 > That's it!
 You've just installed the puppetlabs-ntp module.

-## Use the Main Manifest to Add Classes from the NTP Module
+## Add Classes from the NTP Module to the Main Manifest

 [classification_selector]: ./images/quick/classification_selector.png

 The NTP module contains several **classes**.
 [Classes](../puppet/3/reference/lang_classes.html) are named chunks of Puppet code and are the primary means by which Puppet configures nodes.
 The NTP module contains the following classes:

-* `ntp`: the main class; this class includes all other classes (including the classes in this list).
+* `ntp`: the main class; this class includes all other NTP classes (including the classes in this list).
 * `ntp::install`: this class handles the installation packages.
 * `ntp::config`: this class handles the configuration file.
 * `ntp::service`: this class handles the service.

 You're going to add the `ntp` class to the `default` node in your main manifest.
-Depending on your needs or infrastructure, you may have a different group that you'll assign NTP to, but these same instructions would apply.
+Depending on your needs or infrastructure, you might have a different group that you'll assign NTP to, but you would take similar steps.

 **To create the NTP class:**

-1. From the CLI of the Puppet master, navigate to the main manifest: `cd /etc/puppetlabs/code/environments/production/manifests`.
+1. From the command line on the Puppet master, navigate to the main manifest: `cd /etc/puppetlabs/code/environments/production/manifests`.
 2. Use your text editor to open `site.pp`.
 3. Add the following Puppet code to `site.pp`: